 We propose a novel approach that combines linear and nonlinear mechanisms to develop a forecasting model for electricity prices with high accuracy and computational efficiency.
 We implemented a main architecture that has two main components: a skip connection from input to output and a nonlinear part connecting the input to the output through a hidden layer.
 In addition, we developed an alternative architecture that has only the skip connection without the nonlinear part.

 We adopt an ensemble method, following the fully adaptive BOA approach, to aggregate individual forecast models and produce more accurate predictions.
-Moreover, a novel nonparametric partial online learning method is introduced to reduce the computational cost, such that the optimal weights of the previous iteration are employed as initialization of the current iteration.
+Moreover, we propose a novel partial online learning method that substantially reduces computational cost by combining warm starting with window-specific hyperparameters.

 The models' performance is evaluated against two state-of-the-art benchmarks: LEAR and DNN models, using German-Luxembourg and Spanish bidding zones data, which are among the largest European markets.
-The measures of accuracy demonstrate the superiority of all the proposed models over the benchmark models with a 12\% reduction in RMSE and 18\% decrease in MAE for the German-Luxembourg market and a decline of 13\% in RMSE and 15\% in MAE for Spain.
+The measures of accuracy demonstrate the superiority of all the proposed models over the benchmark models with a 11\% reduction in RMSE and 17\% decrease in MAE for the German-Luxembourg market and a decline of 12\% in RMSE and 14\% in MAE for Spain.
 The results of the Diebold Mariano test are consistent with measures of accuracy metrics.